 Transmission Lines: Pipelines that transport raw water from its source to a water treatment plant, then to the distribution grid system.

 Transmission Owner: An entity that owns transmission facilities or has the firm contractual right to use transmission facilities.

 Transmissivity: The ability of an aquifer to transmit water.

 Transmittance: The time rate of heat flow per unit area under steady conditions from the air (or other fluid) on the warm side of a barrier to the air (or fluid) on the cool side, per unit temperature difference between the two sides.

-Transmitting Utility (TRANSCO): This is a regulated entity which owns, and may construct and maintain, wires used to transmit wholesale power.
+Transmitting Utility (TRANSCO): This is a regulated entity which owns and may construct and maintain, wires used to transmit wholesale power.
 It may or may not handle the power dispatch and coordination functions.
-It is regulated to provide non-discriminatory connections, comparable service and cost recovery.
+It is regulated to provide non-discriminatory connections, comparable service, and cost recovery.
 According to EP Act, any electric utility, qualifying cogeneration facility, qualifying small power production facility, or Federal power marketing agency which owns or operates electric power transmission facilities which are used for the sale of electric energy at wholesale.

-Transportation Control Measures (TCMs): Steps taken by a locality to reduce vehicular emission and improve air quality by reducing or changing the flow of traffic; e.g. bus and HOV lanes, carpooling and other forms of ride-sharing, public transit, bicycle lanes.
+Transportation Control Measures (TCMs): Steps were taken by a locality to reduce vehicular emission and improve air quality by reducing or changing the flow of traffic; e.g. bus and HOV lanes, carpooling and other forms of ride-sharing, public transit, bicycle lanes.

-Transporter: Hauling firm that picks up properly packaged and labelled hazardous waste from generators and transports it to designated facilities for treatment, storage, or disposal.
+Transporter: Hauling firm that picks up properly packaged and labeled hazardous waste from generators and transports it to designated facilities for treatment, storage, or disposal.
 Transporters are subject to EPA and DOT hazardous waste regulations.

 Trash-to-Energy Plan: Burning trash to produce energy.